 Ancestor Slave Cabins

-Ancestor Slave Cabins are life-sized replicas of slave cabins, erected in public spaces in and produced with community involvement.
-These cabins serve as dwellings for the spirits of our ancestors and serve as a spiritual home for the enslaved who never had a home of their own.
-Visitors to these installations are invited to write messages to their own ancestors on the Cabin’s exterior.
-This assemblage of activities builds a practice of community-based healing and cultivates an understanding of the ways the American slave trade formed our collective self-image.
-As community members come together to take part in art-making, organic respectful conversations arise, which in turn facilitate risk-taking and healing.
-Participants work together to face the lasting legacies of enslavement of Africans/African Americans.
+Ancestor Slave Cabins are life-sized replicas of slave cabins from the antebellum South erected in public spaces.
+Produced with community involvement, the cabins serve as vessels, spiritual dwellings, resting places for the spirits of enslaved ancestors.
+The indigo cabins are monuments to the enslaved.
+Visitors are encouraged to write messages to their own ancestors on the Cabin’s exterior.
+This assemblage of activities builds a practice of community-based connection that cultivates an understanding of the ways the American slave trade formed our collective self-image, and provides a portal for change.
+As community members take part in art-making, organic conversations arise, which in turn facilitates risk-taking, personal growth, and healing.

 The First Ancestor Slave Cabin

-The first public installation of the Ancestor Slave Cabin was at Medicine Wheel Productions' Spoke Gallery, in South Boston, MA, during September-November 2013.
-It was a multi-dimensional installation, exhibition and performance piece.
-This piece served as a living testament honoring Africans and African Americans who lived and died as enslaved people in The American South.
+This cabin served as a living testament honoring Africans/African Americans who lived and died in chattel slavery in The American South.
 Through this installation, I explored the “shared” history of enslavement that remains a minefield of suffering as well as love.
-I believe a collective healing needs to take place to bring forth some relief of the pain, suffering, and injustice that still stands today and continues to separate and haunt us.
+Communities are in need of the true painful history of enslavement only then can we bring forth relief from generations of pain, and begin the work of healing the suffering and injustice that continues to separate and haunt us.

 The Second Ancestor Slave Cabin

-The 2nd Ancestor Slave Cabin was part of the 2015 Franklin Park Art Grove, funded by the New England Foundation for the Arts and presented by the the Franklin Park Coalition.
+The 2nd Ancestor Slave Cabin was in collaboration with the 2015 Franklin Park Art Grove, funded by the New England Foundation for the Arts and presented by the the Franklin Park Coalition.
 Franklin Park, "the largest park and crowning jewel of Frederick Law Olmsted's achievements in Boston" is located at the nexus of Boston's Roxbury, Dorchester, and Jamaica Plain neighborhoods.
-The cabin was created with community involvement and members of the public were invited to write personal narratives directly on indigo-blue painted sections of the cabin using paint pens.
+The cabin was created with community involvement, members of the public are always invited to write personal narratives directly on indigo-blue painted sections of the cabin.

 The Third Ancestor Slave Cabin

-The 3rd Ancestor Slave Cabin was part of the 2016 North Charleston Arts Fest , in South Carolina.
+The 3rd Ancestor Slave Cabin was installed as part of the 2016 North Charleston Arts Festival, North Charleston, South Carolina.

 "A pre-festival event, contemporary artist Ife Franklin highlights the importance of slave dwellings with a life-size replica of a slave cabin.

-"The cabin, painted indigo in honor of the indigo the slaves produced, draws attention to the ancestry of slaves, spirits and their dwellings.
+"The cabin, painted indigo in honor of the indigo the enslaved produced, draws attention to the ancestry of the enslaved, their cultural traditions and practices.
 After a performance of “The Slave Narrative of Willie Mae” in which Franklin calls upon the spirit of her ancestors, the community is invited to write their own messages on the cabin structure to communicate with the souls, spirits and kindred of ancestor slaves.

 "Interactive and powerful, this exhibit turns our attention to an important part of local and national history."